Picnic Food for Adults: Quick & Easy No Fuss Foods for the Great Outdoors

 Whether you opt for the beach, the mountains, a lush green field or your own back garden the food you choose for your picnic is just as important as the setting.
 Delicious food doesn't have to be difficult.

 I have a few ideas to share with you to ensure the perfect food for the perfect adult picnic.
+The book: The Picnic as advertised by Amazon (on the right) has lots more interesting ideas if you are a Picnic Junky (from your basket to your blanket).

 Perhaps the next time you decide to meet friends for lunch you'll pass on the restaurant and go on a picnic instead.
 You'll save money, breath in some fresh air and eat some great food.

 - First and foremost: a picnic is about having fun outdoors not slaving away in the kitchen all day preparing loads of food.
+Check out the book: From Basket to Blanket for even more inspiration.

 - Fourth and last: transport your food in plastic containers.
 The food will stay fresh and won't get squashed.
 What's left can go straight in the fridge on your return.